Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/engines.md

 In the event of opposing commands on the throttle arms between seats, the rear throttles will be disconnected from the front throttles to prevent damage to the linkage.
-This condition may cause reduction in afterburner authority from the front throttle pair.
+This condition may cause a reduction in afterburner authority from the front throttle pair.
 Resetting the throttle linkage is performed by placing the front throttles at the IDLE or MIL stop and moving the rear throttles in the opposite direction to which the disconnect occurred.